nnttluna/pneumonia_diagnosis-image_classification/README.md

 # Pneumonia-Detection-from-X-Rays

-# Creating an AI app for Pneumonia Detection
+# Creating ML algorithm for Pneumonia Detection

 We will develop a computer vision model to detect pneumonia in histopathological images, assisting diagnosis.
 Two classes will be used in this project: **Benign and Malignant.**